bldavies/motu-wp/README.md

 # Coauthorship Networks at Motu

-This repository contains the code, data and figures for [my blog post about the coauthorship networks among Motu researchers](https://bldavies.github.io/2018/06/21/motu-wp.html).
+This repository contains the code, data and figures for [my blog post about the coauthorship networks among Motu researchers][post-url].

 ## Data